Bragar Eagel & Squire is Investigating Certain Officers and Directors of Okta, and Olo on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating certain officers and directors Okta, Inc. (NASDAQ: OKTA), and Olo, Inc. (NYSE: OLO) on behalf of long-term stockholders.
+NEW YORK, April 17, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating certain officers and directors Okta, Inc. OKTA, and Olo, Inc. OLO on behalf of long-term stockholders.
 More information about each potential case can be found at the link provided.

 Bragar Eagel & Squire is investigating certain officers and directors of Okta, Inc. following a class action complaint that was filed against Okta on December 13, 2022.